U.S. Exchanges

 This page is for informational and educational purposes only and does not constitute investment advice.
 Always consult a qualified financial professional before making investment decisions.

-Specialized semiconductor ETFs like CHPS and FTXL have outperformed the broad market with 1-year returns exceeding 130% due to AI hardware demand.
+Specialized chipmakers have outperformed the broad market recently.
+One-year returns in this sub-sector have exceeded 130% due to explosive AI hardware demand.

-The following funds represent the largest and most liquid vehicles for gaining exposure to the U.S. technology sector as of April 2026.
+These vehicles represent the largest and most liquid tools for gaining tech exposure as of early Q2 2026.

 Rank Ticker ETF Name Focus AUM ($B) 1Y Return Exp.
 Ratio Sharpe